ziyilin/graal/docs/reference-manual/tools/igv.md

 ### Dumping Graphs

- To dump Graal compiler graphs from an embedded Java application to IGV, you need to add options to GraalVM based processes.
+To dump GraalVM compiler graphs from an embedded Java application to IGV, you need to add options to GraalVM based processes.
 Depending on the language/VM used, you may need to prefix the options by `--vm`.
 See the particular language's documentation for the details.
 The main option to